smtandabuzo/ds_devops_challenge/README.md

 You have been tasked with containerizing and creating a CI/CD pipeline for a new Python-based microservice.
 This service is a small component of our larger data analytics platform.
 It needs to interact with a Minio S3-compatible object storage service.
 Your mission is to automate the deployment of this stack.

-You will need a Linux environment (Ubuntu 20.04+ or similar) with Docker and Docker Compose installed.
+You will need a Linux environment (Ubuntu 20.04+ or similar) with Docker Community Edition installed.
+Please do not use any further orchestration tools such as Docker Compose or Kubernetes.
 You'll create bash scripts to automate the deployment process that would normally be handled by a CI/CD tool.

 ## Core Technologies

 You will be expected to use the following technologies:

-- **Docker & Docker Compose**: For containerization and service orchestration
+- **Docker** or an equivalent thereof (e.g. Podman): For creating and running containers
-- **Bash scripting**: For automation and deployment scripts
+- **Bash scripting**: For automation and deployment scripts.
+Please stick to the POSIX 1003.1 standard
 - **Minio**: As the S3-compatible object storage solution
 - **Python**: The language of the application
 - **Git**: For version control